 LifeWire continues to serve survivors

 Thanks to creative planning, technology, and the dedication of our staff, LifeWire is able to offer all of our existing services.
-Advocates and therapists meet with participants regularly by video or phone, and our support groups have moved online.
-Our shelter operates with limited on-site staff, and our helpline is staffed around the clock.
+Advocates and therapists regularly meet with participants by video or phone, and our support groups have moved online.
+We are operating our shelter with limited on-site staff and staffing our helpline around the clock.

 The need for our services during the COVID-19 pandemic is growing.
-We have seen an increase in the number of requests for food and housing assistance, as well as safety planning, legal help, and mental health therapy.
+We have seen an increase in the number of requests for housing assistance and food, as well as safety planning, legal help, and mental health therapy.

 Increased tensions and violence in the home

 Survivors who live with an abusive partner are at increased risk of violence when everyone is forced to be at home together due to illness or quarantine.
 This health crisis is forcing extended close contact between abusers, survivors, and their children, for a much longer and more intense duration than any of us have experienced.